 Later we saw a marmot searching for crumbs of food from the stone fireplace where we sat.
 The evening fell, and it had been a beautiful and rewarding day.

 Note for hikers looking for wild camping on the Haute Route.
 Between Cabane de Mont Fort and this hut, camping is virtually impossible.
 It is too high, too cold, too snowy and too rocky.
-On only a few places at Lac des Dix it is physically possible to put up a tent, but here it is strictly forbidden.
-And with two unmanned huts available, I would recommend not to even try.
+On a few places at Lac des Dix wild camping is physically possible.
+Though signs point out that camping is strictly forbidden, I have seen and heard of hikers camping at the lake.
+But with two unmanned huts available, I thought it wiser and easier not to ignore the ‘No Camping’ sign here.